Skip to Content

 Bad Pairings

 With every good there comes some bad.
 There are some plant pairings that you should avoid.
-Potatoes & tomatoes are both members of the nightshade family and are effected by the same types of blight.
+Nightshade family members like potatoes and tomatoes are affected by the same types of blight.
 Planting them together can contribute to the spread of disease.
 They also are both heavy nitrogen feeders so they could compete for resources, stunting the growth of both.
-Carrots planted near tomatoes will have stunted growth due to tomato’s extensive root systems.
+A tomato’s extensive root system can stunt the growth of carrots.
 Onions & beans can also stunt each other’s growth.

-Asparagus
+• Asparagus

 friends: tomatoes, parsley